-Danish ports are central to the green transition in Blue Denmark and the transport sector as a whole.
+Danish ports are central to the green transition in Blue Denmark and the transportation sector as a whole.
 Ports are the hub where sea, road and rail meet.
-We must use less energy for transportation in general and use new fuels.
-Sea must therefore replace road transport when it is most climate-friendly.
-The ports are hubs for Denmark's wind turbine adventure and suppliers of infrastructure for the ships.
+We need to use less energy for transportation in general and use new fuels.
+Sea must therefore replace road transportation when it is most climate-friendly.
+Ports are hubs for Denmark's wind turbine adventure and suppliers of infrastructure for ships.
 The ports [...].

-Denmark has always been a proud fishing nation and the industry remains a cultural and economic cornerstone for numerous communities across the country.
+Denmark has always been a proud fishing nation, and the industry remains a cultural and economic cornerstone for numerous communities across the country.
 Despite the post-Brexit challenges that have limited fishing opportunities for Danish fishermen, the Danish fishing industry has proven resilient and adaptable, with 3.4 billion worth of fish caught in 2021.
-Denmark is thus [...].
+Denmark is therefore [...].

-Danish Ports is working to promote all initiatives that create growth, on a sustainable basis, in Blue Denmark.
-In particular, Danish Ports would like to promote initiatives that increase the volume of goods over quay, as well as initiatives that can make the ports more competitive.
+Danish Ports Association works to promote all initiatives that create growth on a sustainable basis in Blue Denmark.
+In particular, the Danish Ports Association would like to promote initiatives that increase the volume of goods over quay, as well as initiatives that can make the ports more competitive.
 It is important for Danish Ports that we work purposefully to ensure [...].

 International cooperation and legislation

 Danish Ports works to promote international cooperation in e.g. EU & ESPO-regime as well as among the Nordic ports and industry organizations, to influence international legislation and its implementation nationally and to be able to advise members on international development trends and funding opportunities.

 Partnerships and collaboration